paultopia/experimental-cryogen/resources/templates/md/posts/ng5.md

 Also, here's [another explanation](https://www.youtube.com/watch?v=TpjPzKODuXo&list=PL6397E4B26D00A269&index=26) of how Naive Bayes works by more Stanford profs Dan Jurafsky & Chris Manning (and [second part](https://www.youtube.com/watch?v=0hxaqDbdIeE&index=27&list=PL6397E4B26D00A269)).

-## Laplace smoothing
+### Laplace smoothing

 What happens when you try to classify something with a word that wasn't in your training set?
 Oh boy, you're dividing by zero when you apply bayes rule.
 That's bad.
 (The numerator is 0 too thanks to some products.
 Bad.)

 So what we just do is, instead of calculating the probability p(xi|y=1) with the raw proportion, we add 1 to the numerator and k, where k is the number of possible values for xi (i.e., 2, with all these dichotomous variables we're working with). (or is it possible values for y? should investigate.)
 And we do that with our other maximum likelihood estimators too.
 Essentially we just add 1 to every count, including the counts in the denominator.
 That keeps the probabilities of unseen events from being 0, which is nice, but keeps the good statistical properties.

-(question: why don't we just drop words that don't appear in the training data from our predictions?)
+(question: why don't we just drop words that don't appear in the training data from our predictions?
+Answer, after chatting with a fellow Recurser: because it's not just that unseen features in the training set will generate zero posterior probabilities, but also that if a feature hasn't been seen in *just one* of the classes, that will make the probability for that class go to zero.
+So you'd have to drop more than just words that never appeared, you'd have to throw out all words that appeared only in one class, which would toss out a ton of useful information.)

 So I take naive bayes to be, from start to finish: